Zagrios/bs-manager/docs/wiki/Guides/Installation-and-updates/Create-a-shortcut/Create-a-shortcut.md

 start <version link>
 ```

-4. save as .bat
+4.save as .bat
-5. create a shortcut to this .bat file.
+5.create a shortcut to this .bat file.
 Edit the shortcut path to: `cmd.exe /C <shortcut path>`

 ## How to create a shortcut on Steam